Gaza war hostage crisis: Reported deaths

 On 31 August 2024, Hersh Goldberg-Polin's body was among six recovered from a Hamas tunnel in Rafah, Gaza.
 According to the Israeli health ministry, all six were executed by their Hamas captors from "close range" 1–2 days earlier.
 The IDF said that the captors were not present when its soldiers recovered the bodies.
 Hamas denied executing Goldberg-Polin, as well as the five other hostages, stating they died in an Israeli airstrike.
 On 2 September, Hamas announced that since June, they had implemented new instructions for managing hostages in the event of approaching Israeli forces in Gaza.
 Abu Obaida, the spokesperson for Hamas' Al-Qassam Brigades, did not disclose specific details but criticized Israeli Prime Minister Netanyahu's insistence on using military pressure to free hostages instead of negotiating a deal.

-On 15 September 2024, the IDF stated that a thorough investigation had determined, with high confidence, that the bodies of three Israeli hostages—Colonel Nik Beizer and Sergeant Ron Sherman, both 19 years old, and Elia Toledano, a 28-year-old French-Israeli civilian—found on December 14 in a tunnel in Jabalia, were killed by an Israeli airstrike.
+On 15 September 2024, the IDF stated that a thorough investigation had determined, with high confidence, that the bodies of three Israeli hostages—Corporal Nik Beizer and Sergeant Ron Sherman, both 19 years old, and Elia Toledano, a 28-year-old French-Israeli civilian—found on 14 December in a tunnel in Jabalia, were killed by an Israeli airstrike.

 Former hostage Noa Argamani reported that hostage Yossi Sharabi was killed after the house they were in was blown up.

-October 2025 releases and returns
+Gaza peace plan releases and returns

-In October 2025 with the implementation of the Gaza Peace Plan Hamas only agreed to return four of the 28 deceased hostages bodies, despite previously agreeing to return all 28 bodies.
-During a ceremony in the Gaza Strip which was held later on 13 October 2025, some members of the Israeli Defense Forces in Gaza would receive the caskets containing the bodies of these four deceased hostages and then brought the caskets out of Gaza and into Israel after crossing the Gaza-Israel border.
+On 13 October 2025, with the implementation of the Gaza peace plan, Hamas released the last 20 living hostages as well as four out of the 28 deceased hostages held in Gaza, in exchange for around 1,900 Palestinian prisoners.
+The caskets holding the bodies were handed over to the IDF by the Red Cross during a ceremony in Gaza and were returned to Israel after crossing the Gaza-Israel border.
+From then, Hamas returned the bodies of 27 hostages over a period of seven weeks, the last being the remains of Thai hostage Sudthisak Rinthalak's, which were returned on 3 December.

+After Rinthalak was returned, slain police officer Ran Gvili became the final hostage held in Gaza.
+Hamas and the Palestinian Islamic Jihad (PIJ) said that they were unable to locate his body despite searching extensively in eastern Gaza, although Israeli sources claimed that the groups knew where his body was.
+On 28 December, it was reported that a PIJ member who was involved in Gvili's capture was abducted by Israel in an attempt to locate his body.
+Israel later conditioned the reopening of the Rafah Border Crossing on Gvili's return.
+On 25 January 2026, Israel announced the start of a large-scale operation aimed at locating Gvili's body.
+The following day, Israel announced that his body was recovered from a cemetery near Gaza City on the Israeli-controlled side of the Yellow Line.
+The IDF had exhumed hundreds of bodies at the cemetery while searching for Gvili, and tested around 250 before Gvili was identified.
+His recovery made it the first time since 2014 that no Israeli hostages were held in Gaza.